-COBRA began as a Marine Corps program in the 1990s as an Advanced Technology Demonstration and transitioned to an acquisition program.
+COBRA began as a Marine Corps advanced technology program in the 1990s and transitioned to an acquisition program.
 In 2004, the COBRA program was transferred to the Navy as the detection capability for the Assault Breaching Systems (ABS).
-Milestone B for the initial increment of COBRA Block I was awarded in 2005.
-In 2009, COBRA Block I met all criteria to proceed into Production and Development Phase (Milestone C).
+Milestone B for the initial increment of COBRA (Block I) was awarded in 2005.
+In 2009, COBRA Block I met all criteria to proceed into the Production and Development Phase.

 The COBRA program uses incremental development to meet the overall assault mine and obstacle reconnaissance requirements.
 Three initial increments (blocks) of development are planned with each introducing new or enhanced capabilities.
 COBRA Blocks II and III are in Concept Refinement and Technology Development.

-The COBRA Block I system is comprised of two Airborne Payloads, the Post Mission Analysis (PMA) Station, and the Tactical Control System (TCS) segment for the VTUAV Ground Control Station (GCS).
-The VTUAV GCS, utilizing the TCS software, is used to plan the flight tracks required for the COBRA mission, monitor the mission, and reprogram the flight path, if necessary.
+The COBRA Block I system is comprised of two airborne payloads, the post mission analysis station and the Tactical Control System (TCS) segment for the MQ-8B Fire Scout mission control system (MCS).
+The MCS, utilizing the TCS software, is used to plan the flight tracks required for the COBRA mission, monitor the mission and reprogram the flight path, if necessary.

 |Point Of Contact|

 Naval Sea Systems Command

 |General Characteristics, AN/DVS-1 Coastal Battlefield Reconnaissance and Analysis|

 |Date Deployed: Initial operational capability achieved July, 31 2017|